These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • If you wish to follow the road to the sea,

-• it will take a morning and an afternoon on foot,
+• it would take a morning and an afternoon on foot,

 • but there is always a charming fragrance along the way,